 Instructions

 Preheat a large dutch oven over medium heat.
-Once heated, add the ground beef and season with salt and pepper.
+Once heated, add 2 lbs ground beef and season with 1 teaspoon kosher salt and ½ teaspoon black pepper.

 Cook until the beef is browned, about 5-6 minutes, making sure to break up the meat with a spatula while it cooks.

-Add the olive oil and onions and stir to combine.
+Add 1 tablespoon olive oil or avocado oil and 2 cups yellow onion and stir to combine.
 Cook for 3-4 minutes.

-Add the minced garlic and carrots and cook an additional 2-3 minutes, stirring frequently to ensure the garlic does not burn.
+Add 1 cup carrots and 2 cloves garlic and cook an additional 2-3 minutes, stirring frequently to ensure the garlic does not burn.

-Stir in chopped cabbage and cook for a few minutes until it softens.
+Stir in chopped 1 lb green cabbage and cook for a few minutes until it softens.

-Mix in diced tomatoes, tomato sauce, chicken broth, uncooked white rice, worcestershire sauce, lemon juice, brown sugar, paprika, and oregano.
+Mix in 30 oz diced tomatoes, 8 oz tomato sauce, 6 cups gluten-free beef broth, 1 cup uncooked white rice, 1 tablespoon gluten-free worcestershire sauce, 1 tablespoon fresh lemon juice, 1 tablespoon brown sugar, 2 teaspoons paprika, and 1 teaspoon dried oregano.
 Stir to combine.

 Bring the soup to a boil.
 Then let simmer and cover with a lid.